SabotagePerformanceAppraisals/fans-of-less/index.md

 led both from the top and the bottom, with farther reaching implications and a tougher journey than many will expect.

-For these reasons we support approaches based on fundamental Agile principles, such as LeSS, and we reject 'scaling' approaches that increase organizational complexity and disempower teams.
+For these reasons we support approaches such as LeSS that are based on fundamental Agile principles, and we reject 'scaling' approaches that increase organizational complexity and disempower teams.

 # Signatories